 Ed Z'berg Sugar Pine Point State Park is located on the west shore of Lake Tahoe, along Highway 89, ten miles south of Tahoe City.
 With two miles of unspoiled lakefront, the park is an example of what the lake was like so many years ago.
 A dense forest of juniper, pine, fir, and aspen blankets the park's 2,000 acres.

 The park has 175 campsites in General Creek Campground, which is on the inland side of Highway 89.
 One loop of the campground remains open year-round to camping.
 During the winter there are no showers, but other services are provided (weather permitting).
 There are 10 tent-only sites.
 The campground also includes 10 Group Sites.
 The popular campground is usually filled in the summer.
 For suggestions on obtaining a reservation, see Reservations Tips below.

-Campgrounds at popular parks such as Emerald Bay State Park fill quickly.
+Campgrounds at popular parks such as Sugar Pine Point State Park fill quickly.
 Reservations can be made 7 months in advance.
 Sites are made available in one month blocks beginning on the 1st of each month.
 For your best opportunity to reserve the campsite you want, be ready exactly at 8:00 AM on the first day of reservations with the reservation site already loaded, your reservation choices entered, and the final Submit button ready to click.

 Sugar Pine Point Group Campsites

 Ten group campsites are located within the campground.
 Each site can accommodate between 9 and 10 people along with 10 vehicles.
 The sites have all the same amenities as the standard campsites in the park.
 Reservations are required.

 Reservations: Sugar Pine Point Group Campsites Fee: $165 per night